telerik/kendo-ui-builder/docs/index.md

 Kendo UI<sup>®</sup> Builder by Progress<sup>®</sup> is a tool for creating and managing high-performance, responsive web applications which support the implementation of Kendo UI components.

+## Overview

+* Utilizes the contemporary HTML, CSS, and JavaScript technologies.
-The Builder separates the user interface (UI) from the project business logic which runs on the application server.
-It enables you to easily define the layout and content of the web applications by providing access to predefined visual components.
+* Separates the user interface (UI) from the project business logic which runs on the application server.
+* Provides extension points for customizing the functional units of the web project.
+* Delivers access to predefined visual components for easily setting up the layout and content of the web application.

-Currently, the tool supports the Angular and AngularJS frameworks.
-Based on the Kendo UI suites and through utilizing the contemporary Angular, AngularJS, HTML, CSS, and JavaScript technologies, the Builder saves a significant amount of efforts and time otherwise needed for web development.
+* Saves a significant amount of efforts and time otherwise needed for web development.

-The Builder also provides extension points for customizing the functional units of the web project.
+## Supported Frameworks

+* Angular
+* AngularJS

+## Styles

 To style the generated application, you can readily use the predefined Kendo UI themes or import a custom theme created with the [Progress<sup>®</sup> Sass Theme Builder](http://themebuilder.telerik.com/).

+## Progress OpenEdge<sup>®</sup> Integration

 For more information on how to use the Builder for OpenEdge business applications, refer to the [official Progress<sup>®</sup> Software Documentation](https://www.progress.com/documentation/kendo-ui-builder).

 ## Building Blocks

-Basically, the Builder provides its options through:
 * [Modules, views, and components](#toc-modules-views-and-components)
 * [Data providers](#toc-data-providers)
 * [Extension points](#toc-extension-points)